 Mutant BRAF Class Cell Line BRAF / MAPK Pathway Alteration(s) Roche cobimetinib EC 50 (nM) Novartis LXH254 EC50 (nM) Kinnate KIN002787 EC5 (nM)

-ı A375 BRAF V600E 4 157 62
+1 A375 BRAF V600E 4 157 62

 II BxPC3 BRAF indel 6 25 31

 II OV90 BRAF indel 2 16 25

 II H2405 BRAF indel 2 6 4

 III WM3629 BRAF NRAS G12D 3 4 8

 III CAL12T BRAF G466V 4 22 12

 WT MiaPaCa-2 BRAF WT / KRAS G12C 9 357 517

 WT CHL-1 BRAF WT / NRAS WT 5 368 579

 Cellular inhibitory activity for KIN002787 compared to cobimetinib and LXH254 in internal head-to-head comparisons.
-More potent inhibition is reflected by a lower EC{50} number presented in nM concentration.
+More potent inhibition is reflected by a lower EC50 number presented in nM concentration.
 Cells were treated with the indicated compounds for 1 hour and pERK was measured in cell lysates using a homogenous time-resolved fluorescence assay.
-The compounds were run in 10-point, 3-fold serial dilution response starting at 10,000 nM to determine EC{50} using a 4-parameter fit model.
+The compounds were run in 10-point, 3-fold serial dilution response starting at 10,000 nM to determine EC50 using a 4-parameter fit model.
 All samples were run in triplicate and represent an average of 2 or more independent experiments.

 Enhancement of pharmaceutical properties was a major priority for our RAF inhibitor designs as traditional RAF inhibitors, both currently approved and in clinical development, have suffered from poor pharmaceutical properties including aqueous solubility.
 High aqueous solubility improves drug absorption, which leads to greater potency.
 By modifying chemical scaffolds with chemical groups that improve aqueous solubility while maintaining potency of RAF inhibition, we identified KIN002787 which demonstrated an aqueous solubility greater than 100 micromolar (uM) at pH 4.5 and greater than 300 uM at pH 2.0.
 These are substantially improved aqueous solubilities as compared to LXH254, as shown in the table below.
 These improved pharmaceutical properties of KIN002787 increased drug exposure (greater than 3,000 area under the curve per dose (AUC/dose)) while achieving clearance rates more than 10-fold below liver blood flow (90 mL/min/kg) in mouse PK experiments.
 Low clearance rates improve target coverage.
 Improved aqueous solubility, lower clearance in vivo, and increased drug exposure all enhance the likelihood that KIN002787 may achieve greater target coverage in the clinical setting that we anticipate will lead to enhanced anti-tumor activity.
+Comparable exposure levels have also been seen across other species, including rats and cynomolgus monkeys, although there has been variability in pharmacokinetics of cynomolgus monkeys treated with KIN002787 in preclinical studies.